Aldn: Career

 Robinson released his first song "Glittr" in 2020, the song gaining popularity within the underground digicore scene, with his fast-paced instrumentals.
 He would then release his single "Redeyes" with friend and fellow hyperpop music artist Glaive.
 He and Glaive would collab again later for the song "What Was The Last Thing U Said", that would join his first single, "Glittr", on debut album, Greenhouse.

-He released extended plays (EP) Predictable (2021), Good Grief (2022), and Post Spring Self Destruction (2022) through Geffen Records and Simple Stupid Records.
+He released an extended play (EP) titled Predictable in 2021.
+In February of 2022, Aldn also co-produced "Down (one kount)" with Warpstr, a track by Yung Kayo off his project DFTK.
+That same year, he also went on to release his projects Good Grief in May, and Post Spring Self Destruction in November through Geffen Records and Simple Stupid Records.
 In June 2022, Robinson would release a music video combining his singles "Acceptance," and "Denial" off the 2022 EP Good Grief.
 Robinson opened for Glaive's Old Dog, New Tricks Tour in 2022.

 In 2023, Robinson would release The End, an EP featuring singles "Headstrong Gunner", "Pressure" with Chloe Moriondo, and "Sub 32".

 Robinson would then, a year later, release his first single off his new album, Strung Out Symphony, titled "Icantbelieveiletyougetaway".
 The single would quickly start gaining traction on TikTok, boosting his popularity.

 Robinson released Strung Out Symphony, his first studio album with Pack Records, on October 3, 2025.